nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 ```

-As mentioned above, Nextflow has a clever automated retry system where if a particular submission exits with certain resource-limit reached exit codes, a resubmission will be made with greater resource requests 🔂.
-To ensure you can use this but also exploit the additional nf-core checks that prevent jobs from requesting more than available on a given node (and resulting the pipeline stalling because jobs are stuck in a queue) 🛑, you should also specify a maximum number of retries with the Nextflow `maxRetries` directives.
+🔂 As mentioned above, Nextflow has a clever automated retry system where if a particular submission exits with certain resource-limit reached exit codes, a resubmission will be made with greater resource requests.

+🛑 To ensure you can use this but also exploit the additional nf-core checks that prevent jobs from requesting more than available on a given node (and resulting the pipeline stalling because jobs are stuck in a queue), you should also specify a maximum number of retries with the Nextflow `maxRetries` directives.

 ```nextflow
 params {